Azure/azurehpc/experimental/deploy_cycle_slurm_ndv4/readme.md

 - The appropriate prereqs\*.json and config.json files are edited (e.g all NOT-SET sections are set).

-## Step 1a - Deploy Azure log analytics workspace (Only required if you plan on enabling GPU Monitoring)
+## Step 1a - Deploy Azure log analytics workspace (Only required if you plan on enabling HPC/AI cluster Monitoring)

 ```
 azhpc-build --no-vnet -c prereqs_la_ws.json